juandpinto/thesis-manuscript/source/12_methods.md

 # Methods: Creating the *Frequency Dictionary of Spoken Hebrew* (FDOSH) {#methods}

-As we have seen, the majority of research into high quality vocabulary frequency list creation has focused on *English* frequency lists.
-Outside of the English-speaking world, and especially when dealing with less commonly taught languages, it's difficult to find well-researched frequency dictionaries, if they exist at all.
+As we have seen, the majority of research into high quality frequency list creation has focused on *English* frequency lists.
+Outside of the English-speaking world, and especially when dealing with less commonly taught languages, it can be difficult to find well-researched frequency dictionaries, if they exist at all.
 Why have not more educators—those who may benefit from these dictionaries the most—decided to undertake such a task?
+Does it simply seem like too daunting of a project?

 Some tools already exist that aid in the process of creating a frequency dictionary.
 One affordable example is the web tool [*SketchEngine*](https://www.sketchengine.eu), a European-based database of hundreds of corpora in many different languages.
-As is common for similar products, however, SketchEngine does not provide access to the raw corpora themselves.
+As is common for similar products, however, SketchEngine does not provide access to the raw corpora themselves—even though most of the corpora are available free of charge from their creators.
 Instead, it acts as a search portal through which one may peek into a corpus's data.
-This and other restrictions severely limit what researchers can do and the insight they can gain.
+This and other restrictions severely limit what researchers can do and the insights they can gain.

 Rather than using SketchEngine or similar tools, I chose to create a series of simple scripts to create the *Frequency Dictionary of Spoken Hebrew*.
 They are designed to be easily customizable to suit researchers' needs.

 The two most widely-used languages for the type of data analysis involved in creating a frequency dictionary are Python and R. I chose to use Python for this project.
 Python was designed specifically to be a very readable programming language.
 That is, it is easy to read and understand the purpose and flow of the code.
 This was one of my primary reasons for choosing to use it, since it increases the ease with which this project can be reproduced by other researchers and educators to create their own frequency lists.
 R, on the other hand, requires a deeper familiarity with the syntax and conventions of the language in order to understand and modify its scripts.

 The second characteristic that makes Python ideal for an open-source project of this nature is its mild learning curve.
 Though considerable effort must be made to learn any programming language, Python is widely considered good for beginners because of its simplicity.
 With only a rudimentary knowledge of Python, even educators or enthusiasts without a coding background will be able to modify the scripts used here to suit their own needs.
-To this end, I will also carefully explain what, exactly, the code does.
+To that end, this chapter will carefully explain what, exactly, the code does.

-Though all of the code is included in this thesis ([*Appendix B*](#appendix-b)), it can also be found as part of the supplementary materials at *<https://doi.org/10.5281/zenodo.1239886>*.
+Though all of the code is included in this thesis ([*Appendix B*](#appendix-b)), it can also be found as part of the project's supplementary materials [@PintoSupplementarymaterialscreating2018] at *<https://doi.org/10.5281/zenodo.1239886>*.
 This DOI serves as a permanent link to the latest official release of the materials.
 Alternatively, the working repository itself can be accessed through GitHub at *<https://github.com/juandpinto/frequency-dictionary>*.
 The repository can easily be cloned, or individual files can be downloaded, for modification and use.
 The repository uses the version control system [*Git*](https://git-scm.com), which keeps track of all changes that have been made to each file.
 This makes it easy to search through the file histories to observe the project's creation process or to revert to an earlier stage.^[For a thorough introduction to Git and GitHub, see Chacon and Straub [-@ChaconProGit2014].]

 Suggestions for improvements can also be submitted through the GitHub interface, allowing for a system of cooperation and incremental innovation among researchers.
-The exported *Frequency Dictionary of Spoken Hebrew*, in its entirety, can also be found in the repository.
+The exported *Frequency Dictionary of Spoken Hebrew*, in its entirety, can also be found within the repository.

 This thesis, then, beyond explaining the theory behind the creation of the FDOSH, aims to make the process as reproducible as possible.
-This section contributes to that aim by carefully documenting each step of the process.
+This chapter contributes to that aim by carefully documenting each step of the process.

 ## The corpus

-Before coding or analyzing anything, it's important to find an appropriate corpus to use and to become familiar with its structure.
+Before any coding or analyzing can be done, it's important to find an appropriate corpus to use and to become familiar with its structure.
 A useful place to begin is [OPUS](http://opus.nlpl.eu), which is part of the Nordic Language Processing Laboratory (NLPL), and hosted by the CSC IT center in Finland.
 OPUS is a database of many open, parallel corpora.
-These include corpora of movie and television subtitles, TED talks, web-crawled data, newspapers, and of course, books.
+These include corpora of film and television subtitles, TED talks, web-crawled data, newspapers, and of course, books.
 The corpora are all free and open to the public.

 The FDOSH was created using one of OPUS's corpora, the [*OpenSubtitles2018*](http://opus.nlpl.eu/OpenSubtitles2018.php) corpus.
-The corpus can be downloaded in a variety of formats, and it can be downloaded either as *parallel* corpora or as a monolingual corpus.
-A parallel corpus consists of two languages interwoven together.
+The corpus can be found in a variety of formats, and it can be downloaded either as a *parallel* corpus or as a monolingual corpus.
+A parallel corpus consists of two or more languages interwoven together.
 For example, a line from the English subtitles of a movie will be paired with the same line from the French subtitles of the same movie.
-In theory, this means that each line of the corpus should have the same meaning in two different languages.
+This means that each line of the corpus will theoretically carry the same meaning in multiple languages.
 The creation of parallel corpora has made possible many interesting and useful tools for linguists, translators, and language learners.
 These include the open-source [CASMACAT](http://www.casmacat.eu) project and the [ReversoContext](http://context.reverso.net/translation/) tool.

 For the purpose of creating a frequency dictionary, a monolingual corpus is best.
 Note that parallel corpora will often be composed of fewer tokens than monolingual ones.
-This is because parallel corpora will only include movies for which the subtitles exist in both selected languages.
+This is because parallel corpora will only include movies for which the subtitles exist in all of the selected languages.

-Though it's possible to download plain text files, the most useful format available for download is XML.
+Though it is possible to download plain text files, the most useful format available is XML.
 Indeed, this is the most common file format used for large corpora.
 The XML structure allows for nested key-value pairs, which are especially useful for parsed corpora that contain extensive metadata.
-XML is comparable to JSON, which we will use later to extract specific movie metadata directly from a database.
+XML is comparable to JSON—a similar format of nested tags based on the JavaScript language—which we will use in the next chapter to extract specific movie metadata directly from an online database.

 Another factor to consider is whether to download an untokenized, tokenized, or parsed corpus.
 An untokenized corpus contains simply the raw lines of text as found in the original subtitle files (divided into lines as they would appear while watching the movie, and labeled with the appropriate time for them to be shown):